unixcharles/refinerycms-copywriting/readme.md

 __How do you manage your string in RefineryCMS?__

-Extended copywriting management: extract all your string and leave no human word behind. + i18n
+Extended copywriting management: extract all your strings and leave no human word behind + i18n.

 Do like this